yasiriqbal776/lendup.finance/README.md

 9. Submit VAA on source chain and collateral will be released for user.

-Our contracts are divided into a **Manager** contract and various **Index** contracts.

-### Manager Contract

-The manager contract is responsible for a couple of core actions:

-1. Keeping track of all index funds created through Indices
-2. Letting users deploy their own index funds

-   2.1 This action creates a subaccount, and deploys an **Index** contract to that subaccount.

-The manager contract is currently deployed to `indices-finance.testnet` on the NEAR Testnet.

-### Index Contract

-The index contract is responsible for the meat of this protocol:

-1. Buy Index
-2. Redeem Index

-There are various index contracts deployed to the NEAR testnet.
-These were all automatically deployed through the manager on various subaccounts:

-1. `parasref.indices-finance.testnet`
-2. `rftbanana.indices-finance.testnet`
-3. `stablecoins.indices-finance.testnet`
-4. `ethpulse.indices-finance.testnet`
-5. `demoindex.indices-finance.testnet`
-6. Your index here???

 ## Future Plan

 As good as this is, there are still some things that need to be done to achieve many things